-There is a sufficient amount of ACM present to require a 10-day notification to the SMAQMD be submitted prior to starting work which will impact materials identified as RACM or CAT-I and CAT-II materials if they are made friable.
+There is a sufficient amount of ACM present to require a 10 day notification to the SMAQMD be submitted prior to starting work which will impact materials identified as RACM or CAT-I and CAT-II materials if they are made friable through mechanical means of removal.
 If more than 160 square feet, 260 linear feet or 35 cubic feet of RACM is planned for removal on the project, formal written notification to SMAQMD is required.